 Many special venues and outdoor venues have very limited rest rooms and changing facilities.
 Many a time, I have changed my clothes in my car or in the rest room!

 Logistics review of the ceremony or a rehearsal is a foreign concept to Indians.
 Secondly, everybody is busy a day before the wedding.
 So, we did not have rehearsals for a few weddings.
-This resulted in last minute requests, lack of coordination between singers and the Pandit, the Pandit not knowing even the bride and the groom few minutes before the ceremony, missing a few steps, mispronouncing names, people totally unaware of their part in the wedding and a general , a longer, haphazard ceremony .
-In one wedding, the parents of the bride circulated a totally different program, other than the one I had sent them.
-I had no choice but to change my script to fit the program that I had not seen!
+This resulted in last minute requests, lack of coordination between singers and the Pandit, the Pandit not knowing even the bride and the groom until a few minutes before the ceremony, missing a few steps, mispronouncing names, people totally unaware of their part in the wedding and what to do for the simplest procedures and in general , a longer, haphazard ceremony.

 So, I no longer do weddings if the party cannot find time for logistics review.

 Sometimes, after announcement to welcome the bride, we waited too long for her entry to the hall !!
-In one case, the bride was not ready with her final hairdo; in other cases, the bride's room was too far away!
+In one case, the bride was not ready with her final hairdo; in other cases, the bride's room was too far away with no communication channel!